secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 - `deps: DepsMut` - contains references to your contract's `Storage`, an `Api` element that has functionality outside of the contract wasm such as the ability to validate, canonicalize (*binary*) and humanize (*string*) Secret Network addresses, and a `Querier` to do things like getting the balance of a wallet address.

-- `_env: Env` - this parameter, though unused as denoted by the `_` in front, has a `BlockInfo` element for getting the current block, `TransactionInfo` which has the index of the transaction this `InstantiateMsg` was executed in, and `ContractInfo` which has the address of the instantiated contract.
+- `_env: Env` - this parameter, though unused as denoted by the `_` in front, has a `BlockInfo` element for getting the current block, `TransExerciseInfo` which has the index of the transExercise this `InstantiateMsg` was executed in, and `ContractInfo` which has the address of the instantiated contract.

 - `info` - `MessageInfo` contains the sender's address and any funds sent to the contract.